 - Letters of Recommendation - provide the names and contact information for two references of which one must be the applicant's current faculty advisor.
 Letters of recommendation should assess the applicant's potential as well as his/her progress and academic achievements.
 The on-line application system will contact both references via email to request a letter of recommendation on behalf of the applicant.
 We suggest that you inform both of your references that they will receive an email from the VSGC in reference to your application.
 Your references will be provided with a link to submit their recommendations.
 We must receive both recommendations by the deadline for your scholarship application to be complete.

-6. Transcript – An unofficial transcript with all grades through Fall semester 2013 is required and can be submitted as a PDF in the online application.
+- Transcript - An unofficial transcript with all grades through fall semester 2014 is required and can be submitted as a PDF in the online application (upload as an attachment).
 If the applicant is selected to receive an award then an official transcript will be required at acceptance.
-If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided in the application (uploaded as attachment)
+If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided in the application.

 - Awardees should complete all research as proposed and must notify VSGC immediately of any significant changes in the research project or timeline.